Skip to main content

 8,000 savings and lending groups are creating new prospects for the future.

-The money saved together enables investments in the future.
+The money saved together enables investment in the future and provides security.

 Possibilitieschange lives